 The perfect addition to any churn rate dashboard, RPR is a retention metric that provides a clear indication of the percentage of customers that have bought goods or services from your businesses more than once.
 A powerful means of quantifying customer loyalty, analyzing your RPR allows you to accurately assess the performance and impact of your various consumer retention initiatives.
 Using the RPR, you can see which segments of your customers are making the most repeat purchases, tweaking your marketing campaigns and messaging to inspire customer loyalty across a wider cross-section of your audience.

 9. Customer Satisfaction

 When it comes to understanding a user retention rate of any kind, gaining an insight into how your customers perceive you is essential.
 Customer satisfaction is integral to the ongoing health, growth, and success of your business, and this powerful customer retention rate metric will help you pinpoint any potential issues that are harming your reputation.
 By working closely with this customer satisfaction metric, you will get a clear snapshot of how your customers feel about your business from a range of ‘very unsatisfied’ to ‘very satisfied.’
 In turn, you can get to the heart of any potential customer issues, improve your service & communications, and drive your satisfaction rates through the roof.

 10. Product Return Rate

-Our next customer churn analysis dashboard KPI is product return rate.
+Next in our list of metrics for customer retention is the product return rate.
 If you’re a business that sells tangible goods and products, monitoring this metric will give you a panoramic snapshot of how many items were sent back to you over a certain timeframe.
 While people send back products for a number of reasons, returns are rarely positive and outline an issue, either with services or the goods themselves.
 Measuring your product return rate regularly will give you a greater insight into specific goods or service problems, empowering you to nip any issues in the bud, drive returns down, and ultimately, keep your customers happy.

 12. Customer Retention